department-of-veterans-affairs/va.gov-platform-architecture/rfc/2023/2023-05-01-va-rfc-frontend-performance.md

 ["The Performance Inequality Gap," 2023](https://infrequently.org/2022/12/performance-baseline-2023/) suggests file size limits for HTML, CSS, and JavaScript, for example "~151KiB of HTML/CSS/fonts and ~300-350KiB of JavaScript (gzipped)".
 Using that report as a guide, we can determine reasonable file size limits and include them in our own performance budgets.
 VFS teams would use these baselines, along with the information about their application's real world performance provided by Datadog RUM and the Performance Report dashboard, to manage performance budgets for their applications.

-### Leverage existing tools to reduce code duplcation
+### Leverage existing tools to reduce code duplication

 As mentioned above, we can leverage our existing build tool, Webpack, to [prevent duplication](https://webpack.js.org/guides/code-splitting/#prevent-duplication) of code, removing the multiple copies of the same libraries in bundles.
 Webpack also provides options for [notifying teams of performance issues](https://webpack.js.org/configuration/performance/), another way to help teams understand performance and adopt a budget.